 - All entering first year and transfer undergraduate students are required to take UW 1020, which is a four-credit course.

 - Students can take UW 1020 in either the fall or the spring semester.
 UW 1020 is occasionally taught during the summer.

-- Neither AP, IB nor any other test will exempt a student from UW 1020.
+- Neither AP, IB, dual enrollment, nor any other test will exempt a student from UW 1020.